MingweiSamuel/riotapi-schema/README.md

 ## Quirks/Hacks

 The RG API Reference has many quirks and often has small errors or missing DTO specs.
-This project conaints many hacks to deal with them which are worth knowing if you plan to use the generated schemas.
+This project contains many hacks to deal with them which are worth knowing if you plan to use the generated schemas.

 Missing DTOs for the latest version are stored in [this JSON file](http://www.mingweisamuel.com/riotapi-schema/missing.json).